dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 ---
 layout: post
 title: "Reactive Programming in Python"
-description: "Learn how to use reactive programming to process data streams asynchronously with RxPy."
+description: "Learn how to use reactive programming in Python to process data streams asynchronously."
+longdescription: "Let's learn how to use reactive programming in Python to create asynchronous and event-based programs by implementing observables, observers/subscribers, and subjects.
+We will start by getting our data stream from the GitHub with a Tornado web socket and then we will filter and process it asynchronously."
 date: "2018-01-12 08:30"
 author:
   name: "Valery Calderon"